PHP-2560/pre-class-work-2018-katiegately/Week 02/pre-class-02.md

     e.
 Calculate the mean of the 371st column of `big.exp.draws.1.mat`.

+mean(big.exp.draws.1.mat,ncol=371)

     f.
 Now, find the means of all 1000 columns of `big.exp.draws.1.mat` simultaneously.
 Plot the histogram of column means.
 Explain why its shape does not match the histogram in problem 5b).

+col_means<-colMeans(big.exp.draws.1.mat)
+hist(col_means,main="Column Means")

+The shape of this histogram is not the same shape because it is plotting the means, which are all very close to one, following a normal distribution.